Premiership of Imran Khan: Background

 Before entering politics, Khan was a cricketer who led Pakistan to its first and only Cricket World Cup victory in 1992.
 Following his retirement, he turned to philanthropy and founded the Shaukat Khanum Memorial Cancer Hospital, a charitable institution inspired by his mother's battle with cancer.
-In 1996, Khan launched the Pakistan Tehreek-e-Insaf party, marking the beginning of his political career.
+In 1996, Khan launched the Pakistan Tehreek-e-Insaf party.
 His party did not have much of a success in 1997 Pakistani general election and 2002 Pakistani general election.
 He boycotted 2008 Pakistani general election.
 His party emerged as the second largest party by popular vote in the 2013 Pakistani general election.
 PTI also gained a stronghold in Khyber Pakhtunkhwa, where it formed a government.